Open Access Dissertation

 A small scale, comparative, correlational design was used to test the hypothesis.
 A sample of twenty-three university women (11 morning-types and 12 evening-types) between the ages of twenty to thirty-five were recruited from an urban university.
 Salivary samples were collected every two hours for a twenty-four hour period.
 Subjective measures of affect, sleep quality and energy were recorded.
 Salivary samples were assayed for cortisol and estradiol levels and fitted to a cosinor model with ultradian harmonics for each participant.
 Relationships between the cortisol-estradiol PAD and affect, sleep quality and energy measures were evaluated using a second degree polynomial equation.
 Results showed a significant correlation in affect measures (p < 0.05), but not sleep quality or energy.
 An optimal PAD was identified for affect at 3.6 hours.

 The phase relationship between cortisol and estradiol may play a role in the development of alterations in affect which manifest in many disorders.
 These findings are based on a small homogeneous sample of university women.
 More research is needed in a larger, more heterogeneous group of women.

 Butler, Karyn G., "Circadian rhythm of cortisol and estradiol in healthy women" (2011).
 Wayne State University Dissertations.
-Paper 304.
+304.